Christian Pentzold

 Department of Culture, Media & Creative Industries.
 It took place at King’s College London.

-In this network a group of researchers coming from linguistics and communication studies work on a register of kindred projects.
-Together, they investigate into digital discourse and employ the range of newly developed tools in corpus linguistics and digital methods.
-For one, the project aims at systematizing the communicative forms found in current digital discourses and link them to cognate analytical tools.
-Building on that, the network promotes a set of empirical cases studies that examine the characteristic spectrum of semiotic features and interactive patterns.
+In this network a group of researchers coming from linguistics and communication studies worked on a register of kindred projects.
+Together, they investigated into digital discourse and employed the range of newly developed tools in corpus linguistics and digital methods.
+For one, the project aimed at systematizing the communicative forms found in current digital discourses and link them to cognate analytical tools.
+Building on that, the network promoted a set of empirical cases studies that examined the characteristic spectrum of semiotic features and interactive patterns.

-The network is funded by a networking grant from the German Research Foundation.
+The network was funded by a networking grant from the German Research Foundation.
 More here.

 The interdisciplinary project ABIDA (Assessing Big Data), funded by the Federal Ministry of Education and Research, explores social opportunities and risks of the generation, linking and analysis of huge amounts of data and develops options for political action, research and development.
 ABIDA approaches the topic of Big Data from a fundamentally interdisciplinary perspective.
 Sociologists, philosophers, economists, legal and political scientists work hand in hand on this.
 The project aims to jointly gather existing knowledge about dealing with big data, generate new knowledge, deepen the knowledge, and make it accessible to the widest possible public.
 The scientists will examine the societal impacts associated with Big Data by using the methods of technology assessment oriented to dialogue and participation.